 Write a list and hit the shops before the road trip commences to save time and ensure it’s possible to make the most of the adventure.
 Items that may come in handy include snacks and drinks for the journey, warm clothing for evening strolls and waterproofs and sturdy shoes for brisk coastal walks to see gorges, caves and arches.
 For those who plan to rustle up an evening meal rather than dining out, it’s best to buy ingredients before starting the journey.
 A good camera, chargers and spare batteries are also essential to capture those unforgettable moments.

 There are few places on the planet that offer the kind of experiences afforded by Australia’s iconic Great Ocean Road.
 From beautiful beaches, plunging gorges and dramatic rock formations rising from the ocean waters to charming waterfront towns and villages, vineyards and rainforests, there’s something different around every corner.
 There’s a raft of activities and attractions on offer, and it’s always wise to have a rough itinerary to make sure nothing is missed.

 When taking a motorhome on the Great Ocean Road, shop around for the best deals from reputable hire companies that have excellent reviews, look for registered camping areas and stock up on food and supplies before travelling.
 There is a set path to follow, but many choose to veer off-piste to try out different activities and explore the area in more detail.
-Driving a motorhome is a brilliant way to explore this coastal gem and to enjoy a more personalised, flexible and authentic experience.
+A driving holiday, especially motorhome travel, is a brilliant way to explore the Great Ocean Road and to enjoy a more personalised, flexible and Australia authentic experience.

 - The Top Five Cricket Grounds in Australia Cricket is so beloved Down Under that it’s ...